fengboyue/jsdk/docs/en/features.md

 > Two running modes: supports both running thread code and running thread file.
 >
 > When Thread class runs thread code, a temporary thread file will is created automatically.
-> When this temporary thread file is created, it will automatically find the URL of system.js or system.min.js in main thread.
-If the system file be found, its URL will be loaded automatically, so as to ensure that sub thread runs in same version of JSDK with main thread.
+> When this temporary thread file is created, it will automatically find the URL of jscore.js or jscore.min.js in main thread.
+If the jscore file be found, its URL will be loaded automatically, so as to ensure that sub thread runs in same version of JSDK with main thread.
 >
 > In threaded method (the "run" method) of Thread class, you can: call other non threaded methods of this thread class; or send a message to main thread; or stop this thread.
 >